patient-discovery/redox-client/README.md

 - `bin/console` - get an interactive prompt for experimenting

 ### Release Process
-- push to release branch or merge release PR from master
+- push to release branch
 - Github action tags the release and pushes the gem to rubygems